Iterative projection method for unsteady Navier-Stokes equations with high Reynolds numbers: Convergence of projection iterations at a single time step

 where

-To study the convergence, we will analyze the eigenvalues of the matrix $K$.
+To study the convergence, we analyze the eigenvalues of the matrix $K$.
 First, we introduce the following lemmas. \begin{lem} Let $S$, $T$ be symmetric matrices.
 If $S$ is positive definite, then $S^{-1}T$ is diagonalizable. \end{lem} \begin{pf}\\ Since $S$ is symmetric and positive definite (SPD), its inverse $S^{-1}$ is also SPD.
 Denote its square root as $S^{-1/2}$.
 Then $S^{1/2} S^{-1}TS^{-1/2}=S^{-1/2}TS^{-1/2}$, where the latter is symmetric because $T$ and $S^{-1/2}$ are both symmetric.
-Therefore, $S^{-1}T$ is similar to a symmetric matrix and hence diagonalizable.
+Therefore, $S^{-1}T$ is similar to a symmetric matrix and hence diagonalizable.\end{pf} \begin{lem} All the eigenvalues of $K$ are positive and $K$ has a set of linearly independent eigenvectors that span $\mathbb{R}^m$, which is called an eigenbasis of $K$. \end{lem} \begin{pf}\\ First, note that without the convection term the matrix $A$ is SPD.
+The inf-sup condition guarantees $B$ has the full row rank and then the matrix $D$ is also SPD.
+In addition, the matrices $G$ and $M$ are also SPD.